GaelRigaud/BeamHardening-Correction/README.md

 It is of course possible to use these functions directly instead of <code>BHcorrection()</code>.

-Standard reconstruction approaches such as the FBP can then be applied.
+Standard reconstruction approaches such as the FBP or ART can then be applied, see <a href="https://github.com/GaelRigaud/XRay-Transform">GaelRigaud/XRay-Transform</a>.
+The overall approach performs well for heterogeneous objects but, in that case, the tuning (i.e. <code>tau</code>) is more important.